 6. DELIVERY AND RISK

-(8) The Buyer authorizes the Seller and the Auctioneer as agent for the Seller to enter upon the Buyer’s land to take collection of any horse in respect of which the Buyer has taken delivery but for which the Buyer has not paid in full.
+(8) The Buyer authorizes the Seller and the Auctioneer as agent for the Seller to enter upon the Buyer’s land to take collection of any pony in respect of which the Buyer has taken delivery but for which the Buyer has not paid in full.

 7. RETURNED HORSES